 - From our founding in 1992, we have been engaged solely in research and development activities and have not had significant sales of PHA Natural Plastics. - We may not be able to manufacture PHA Natural Plastics at commercial scale in a timely or economical manner.
 ADM has yet to begin construction of the commercial manufacturing facility. - We may not be successful in the development of our products, including PHA Natural Plastics in switchgrass. - We have limited sales and marketing experience and capabilities which may make the commercialization of our products difficult. - We may not achieve market acceptance of our products. - We rely heavily on ADM and will rely heavily on future collaborative partners.
-ADM has the ability to terminate the Commercial Alliance Agreement with 30 days notice in the case of changed circumstances and 90 days notice in the case of a breach by us.
+We and ADM each have the ability to terminate the Commercial Alliance Agreement with 30 days notice in the case of a change in circumstances that are not reasonably within the control of the other party which makes the anticipated financial return from the project inadequate or too uncertain and 90 days notice in the case of a breach by the other party.

 If ADM or any of our future collaborative partners terminate our agreements with them, then, in order to continue commercializing that program, we will need to find another collaborative partner or continue commercializing on our own.

-- Our success will be influenced by the price of petroleum, the primary ingredient in conventional petrochemical-based plastics, relative to the price of corn sugar, the primary ingredient in our products. - With respect to our major research and development programs, we are unable to estimate the costs incurred to date, the anticipated completion dates and the period in which material net cash inflows from significant projects are expected to commence. - We have had net losses of approximately \$54 million since being founded in 1992 and our future profitability is uncertain. - We will have broad discretion to use the proceeds of this offering.
+- Our success will be influenced by the price of petroleum, the primary ingredient in conventional petrochemical-based plastics, relative to the price of corn sugar, the primary ingredient in our products. - With respect to our major research and development programs, we are unable to estimate the costs incurred to date, the anticipated completion dates and the period in which material net cash inflows from significant projects are expected to commence. - We have had net losses of approximately \$54.5 million since being founded in 1992 and our future profitability is uncertain. - We will have broad discretion to use the proceeds of this offering.